Proof-of-Stake is the appropriate consensus for the financial revolution

 However, this is only the theoretical cost of an attack.
 Since the security of PoS networks is more related to decentralization, an attacker would have to somehow arrange for people to sell him coins.
 Once there is a high demand for coins on the open market, the value would also rise.
 This would motivate people to buy the coins for staking purposes.
 The cost of the attack would get steadily more expensive.
 It is difficult to estimate whether it is possible for one entity to buy such a large amount of coins.
 The higher demand to buy coins the less likely is the attack.
 Again, it is not only about the value of coins.
 The distribution also helps prevent attacks.
 As network adoption, i.e. the distribution of ADA coins, continues to increase, the chances of an attack will decrease.
 Moreover, whales may not be willing to sell their coins.
 As long as there are honest whales in the network, an attack is basically impossible.

 It is relatively difficult to quantify how much better PoW is than PoS, or vice versa, in terms of resilience against a 51% attack.
 Both concepts are doing very well.
 In both cases, the attacker is attacking his own wealth.
-If someone owns 1% of the PoS network’s native coins, they basically have enough to live comfortably, including their family.
+If someone owns 1% of the PoS network’s native coins, they basically have enough to live comfortably from staking rewards, including their family.
 This is not the case with BTC coins.